 Throughout history, technological advances have completely changed people, countries, and humankind.
-In the past five years, smartphones have dramatically changed the personal lives of financial professionals.
+In the past decade, smartphones have dramatically changed the personal lives of financial professionals.
 Similarly, fire, steel, gunpowder, manufacturing, steam engines, and electricity have shifted the course of industry.
 The technological advances impacting North American energy aren’t quite on that level, but they are close.

 The term “energy renaissance” refers to the overwhelming production growth in energy resources that has occurred and is expected to continue, with the potential for the US to be net energy independent by the 2020 to 2030 timeframe (estimates vary).

-While the sharp increase in US natural gas supply may eventually lead to significant exports, many industries have already taken advantage of lower natural gas prices domestically.
-The trend of switching from coal to natural gas for power generation has already achieved considerable momentum.
-While coal is currently the largest source of power generation in the US, natural gas power plants are more economical to build, maintain, and operate.
-Additionally, President Obama’s announced climate change strategy includes utilizing the Environmental Protection Agency (EPA) to establish and enforce carbon pollution standards for coal power plants, further increasing the cost of operation and raising the likelihood of coal plant retirements.
+The trend of switching from coal to natural gas for power generation has achieved considerable momentum.
+While coal has historically been the largest source of power generation in the US, natural gas power plants are now more economical to build, maintain, and operate.

 Industrial demand for natural gas has also grown considerably, with multinational corporations moving their petrochemical operations to the United States to take advantage of cheap natural gas.

 What This Means for MLPs

 MLPs are not the companies engaging in horizontal drilling or hydraulic fracturing.
 They’re not the industrial firms taking advantage of inexpensive natural gas, or the exporters who will directly benefit from international demand.
 MLPs are not the companies chasing the gold rush and taking risks to strike gold and get wealthy.
 Instead, MLPs are selling blue jeans, canned beans, and shovels.
-There may be hundreds and hundreds of new wells being drilled in North Dakota and not every operator will strike it rich, but the MLP that provides transportation, processing, and storage facilities for a large portion of the operators has reduced the concentration of risk and benefits broadly from US energy production.
+There may be hundreds and hundreds of new wells being drilled and not every operator will strike it rich, but the MLP that provides transportation, processing, and storage facilities for a large portion of the operators has reduced the concentration of risk and benefits broadly from US energy production.